scop/bash-completion/CONTRIBUTING.md

 to do that depends on the case; don't be disappointed if it does or doesn't happen instantly.

-Also, please bare the following coding guidelines in mind:
+Also, please bear the following coding guidelines in mind:

 - Do not use Perl, Ruby, Python etc. to do text processing unless the command for which you are writing the completion code implies the